Louis and Grace explain Dr Zoe's research

 Read more: Louis' story

-Grace and Louis' Little Translators video has made it onto the shortlist for the Charity Film Awards.
+Grace and Louis' Little Translators video has been chosen as a finalist for the Charity Film Awards at BAFTA 15th March..

 Thank you to everyone who voted for us.